Skip to main content

 • story

-• “It has wonderful little touches that embed this persistent element - for example, when you re-enter a dungeon that was the place of your previous character's death, this fact will be woven into the backstory of the location as you enter it, massively bolstering your determination to avenge your predecessor's death.”
+• “It has wonderful little touches that embed a persistent element - for example, when you re-enter a dungeon that was the place of your previous character's death, this fact is woven into the backstory of the location, massively bolstering your determination to avenge your predecessor's death.”

 • “It's just not my thing and made it hard to care about the story or anything in the game other than leveling up and finding gear.”